sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 **Training details:**
 - **Batch size of 48** was used, with **drop rate** of **50 percent**.
 - This model involved CLR.
-    - The maximum LR was 0.001, as higher value would make the loss exploded.
+    - At first, I set the maximum LR to be 0.001 and the minimum LR to be 0.0001, following the rule from research by Leslie N. Smith.
-    - The minimum LR was 0.00025, as it was the 1/4 of the maximum LR.
+    - Later I changed the minimum LR was 0.00025, which was the 1/4 of the maximum LR, following another rule from research, as the above method didn't work well for the model.
     - So the lower-bound was 0.00025, and the upper-bound was 0.001.
     - The number of steps for each half-cycle in CLR was 470, which is 2 times of the number of iterations for each epoch.
 - L1 scale was set to 0.0001.